MatthieuD134/arweave-file-storage/README.md

 ## Usage

-befor running any command, be sure to build the project with the following command:
+before running any command, be sure to build the project with the following command:

 ```bash
 yarn build